-Protecting children: Online tool creates personalized catch-up immunization schedules for missed childhood vaccinationsNovember 29th, 2012 by Abby Robinson in Diseases, Conditions, Syndromes /
+Protecting children: Online tool creates personalized catch-up immunization schedules for missed childhood vaccinationsNovember 29, 2012 by Abby Robinson in Medicine & Health / Diseases, Conditions, Syndromes

 (Medical Xpress)—Children obtain protection against certain diseases by receiving vaccinations, but they commonly miss recommended times to receive these immunizations.
 Once a child falls behind, health care professionals typically have to construct a unique, personalized catch-up schedule for each child – often while the child waits in the treatment room.